mvolkmann/blog/src/webassembly.md

 | `reinterpret` |  0  |  1  |  0  | convert from integer to floating point or floating point to integer |
 | `trunc`       |  0  |  1  |  0  | truncate, discarding the least significant bits                     |
 | `wrap`        |  0  |  1  |  0  | converts i32 to i64, discarding the most significant bits           |

+We saw examples of using the `convert` instruction in the "Variable Instructions" section above.

 ### Control Instructions